How to spend a few days in Sarajevo, Bosnia and Herzegovina

 Wartime Memorial for Children

-The former Holiday Inn is not your average tourist attraction but in my opinion, the hotel is as famous as the Ritz in London and Raffles in Singapore and one of Sarajevo’s ‘must see’ sites.
+The former Holiday Inn (now the Hotel Holiday) is not your average tourist attraction but in my opinion, the hotel is as famous as the Ritz in London and Raffles in Singapore and one of Sarajevo’s ‘must-see’ sites.
 Located on ‘Sniper Alley’, the hotel has a fascinating recent-history and to me, and I am sure many others, is as synonymous with the Bosnian War as the Old Bridge in Mostar and the baby-blue coloured helmets of the UN Peacekeeping Force.
 The building still operates as a hotel and is now called Hotel Holiday but it felt run down to us when we visited and its future is apparently uncertain.
-Whilst we were looking around the lobby, we were approached by a journalist and photographer (from Zagreb and New York respectively) who asked us if we minded being interviewed for a forthcoming book they were writing about the hotel (*).
+Whilst we were looking around the lobby, we were approached by a journalist and photographer (from Zagreb and New York respectively) who asked us if we minded being interviewed for a forthcoming book they were writing about the hotel.
 We were, of course, delighted to oblige and we had an interesting conversation with them about the war and the hotel for about an hour or so before moving on.

 Former Holiday Inn Hotel